 - Are you evaluating any other similar products or services?

-- Do you have the capacity to implement this producct right now?
+- Do you have the capacity to implement this product right now?

 “Timeline” is another area where BANT falls short today.
-A strict BANT qualification might tell you to cycle a lead who won’t be ready to buy until next year into a closed-lost queue.
-But you might be acting prematurely -- send over educational resources and offer to help until they’re ready to buy, if you can.
+A strict BANT qualification might tell you to cycle a lead who won’t be ready to buy until next year.

 The purpose of the following questions is to find out your prospect’s quantitative goals.
 You can help clarify or set goals with your prospect if their response isn’t well-defined.